otlet/pocketbase/README.md

 **For documentation and examples, please visit <https://pocketbase.io/docs>.**

 > [!WARNING]
-> This repository only contains the Docker files
+> This repository only contains the Docker files and it's boilerplate for your own PocketBase based application.
+> If you want to use PocketBase, please visit <https://pocketbase.io> and follow the instructions there.

 ### Installation